cristpinzon/PWA-2DO/README.md

 # 2do

-> A simple to-do list PWA made with Vue as an example
+A simple to-do list PWA made with Vue JS as an example

+Using:

+* Vue PWA template

+* Vuex

+* Vue loader

+* Vue routing

+* localStorage

+Next 2 do:

+* Animations

+* Font Awesome

+* Settings page

+* Better layout

 ## Build Setup